WHAT CAUSES HIGH CHOLESTEROL?

 Follow a healthier diet:

-- Introduce cholesterol lowering foods – Benecol® as part of a healthy diet is proven to lower cholesterol significantly more than healthy eating alone.
-Benecol® foods contain plant stanol ester which lowers LDL cholesterol by 7–10% within 2 to 3 weeks when 1.5–2.4g of plant stanols are consumed every day as part of a healthy diet and lifestyle.3 Find out more here.
+Introduce cholesterol lowering foods – Benecol® as part of a healthy diet is proven to lower cholesterol significantly more than healthy eating alone.
+Benecol® foods contain plant stanol ester which lowers LDL cholesterol by 7 to 10% within 3 weeks* when 1.5–2.4g of plant stanols are consumed every day as part of a healthy diet and lifestyle.

 Follow a healthier lifestyle: